Hauntings of Guys Cliffe

-Join the Paranormal Eye team at this truly haunted location, Spend the night in search of the many ghosts that do haunt here.
-The coach house is an secluded hidden cavern, this is home to a coffer that is said to date back to the early 1200`s.
+Join the Paranormal Eye team at this truly haunted location, Spend the night in search of the many Spirits that do haunt here.
+The coach house is an secluded hidden cavern, this is home to a coffer that is said to date back to the early 1200's.
 Many guests in this area feel extremely uneasy reports of strange swirls of lights and mists are often witnessed here along with what sound likes stones being thrown.
-The butchers parlor many are too afraid to venture into this area as dark shadows are often seen and reports of heavy footsteps coming from the above .
+The Butlers parlor many are too afraid to venture into this area as dark shadows are often seen and reports of heavy footsteps coming from the above .
 The underground chambers are particularly active, many guests refuse to even enter these areas.
-Poltergeist activity has also been witnessed here.
+Poltergeist activity can be a common occurrence here.

 Heavy footsteps and dragging noises are frequently heard above the Chapel , strange bright shooting white lights are common.
 The caves have reports of a tall dark shadow many refer to him as the hooded figure he has tremendous energy and does make his presence known.

 History of Guys Cliffe House

 Guy's Cliffe has been occupied since Saxon times and derives its name from the legendary Guy of Warwick.
 Guy is supposed to have retired to a hermitage on this site, this legend led to the founding of a chantry.
 The chantry was established in 1423 as the Chapel of St Mary Magdalene and the rock-carved stables and storehouses still remain.
 After the Dissolution of the Monasteries by Henry VIII the site passed into private hands.

 The current, ruined house dates from 1751 and was started by Samuel Greatheed, a West India merchant and Member of Parliament for Coventry 1747-1761.